Futsy/Rated/README.md

 # Rated
-World of warcraft addon to track arena games
+World of warcraft addon to track arena games.
+See addon page for comments/questions.